Yaser-Aldammad/Software-Engineering/README.md

 <!-- Each line/entry of your attributions section should consist of three parts: (1) the source (such as web page URL, individual name, or bibliographic reference), (2) the nature of the contribution to your submission, and (3) any additional information (such as how the collaboration worked, or whether your collaborator is a classmate or student) -->

 > ### Common
+>
 > 1. ExpressJS
 >
 > - Source - https://expressjs.com/
-> - JavaScript framework that is used for frontend development
+> - JavaScript framework that is used for frontend and backend development
-> - Initiated the server and created the routes to different pages
+> - Initiated the server and created the routes to different pages and apis
 >
 > 2. JSDOCs
 >
 > - Source - https://jsdoc.app/
 > - JS documentation tool
-> - It helped us to document frontend APIs and HTML components
+> - It helped us to document backend and frontend APIs, and HTML components
 >
 > 3. JEST
 >